sourcebroker/deployer-extended/README.rst

 deploy:check_composer_install
 +++++++++++++++++++++++++++++

-- *Note*
 Check if there is composer.lock file on current instance and if its there then make dry run for "composer install".
 If "composer install" returns information that some packages needs to be updated or installed then it means that probably developer pulled composer.lock changes from repo but forget to make "composer install".
 In that case deployment is stopped to allow developer to update packages, make some test and make deployment then.

 deploy:check_lock
 +++++++++++++++++

-- *Note*
-  Check for existance of file deploy.lock in root of current instance.
+Checks for existance of file deploy.lock in root of current instance.
 If the file deploy.lock is there then deployment is stopped.

 You can use it for whatever reason you have.
 Imagine that you develop css/js locally with "grunt watch".
 After you have working code you may forget to build final js/css with "grunt build" and you will deploy css/js that will be not used on production which reads compiled css/js.

 To prevent this situation you can make "grunt watch" to generate file "deploy.lock" (with text "Run 'grunt build'." inside) to inform you that you missed some step before deploying application.

 media